Lapwing Collar Video Class Kit

 One Size fits all.

-It is shown here in two colour variations.
+It is shown here in three colour variations.
 The first has a Main Colour of Bogbean and Contrast 1 of Machair for the top layer of feathers and the neckband.
 The longer centre front and back feathers use Calluna as Contrast 2; Lapwing as Contrast 3; Strabhann as Contrast 4; and Corncrake as Contrast 5.
 The second, pale variation, has a Main Colour of Kittiwake and Contrast 1 of Pebble Beach, Contrast 2 of Conrcrake, Contrast 3 of Spindrift, Contrast 4 of Solan Goose and Contrast 5 of Driftwood.
 The third dark variation uses Kelpie for both the main and first contrast, with Storm Petrel for Contrast 2, Erica for Contrast 3, Limpet for Contrast 4 and Shearwater for Contrast 5.
 You can order the Lapwing Collar in a choice of our available Hebridean 2 Ply colours.

 The Lapwing Collar is available as a Standard or Beginner Kit.
 The Beginner Kit contains 2 extra skeins of Hebridean 2 Ply, one in Main Colour and one in Contrast 1.
 These will be used for making additional swatches and practice pieces.
 The instructions for these extra pieces are given in the online video tutorials.

 Once your Lapwing Collar kit has been dispatched you will recieve an email with a username and password for our steek dot scot video tutorial website.
 You can use your personal login information to access the detailed Video Classes showing every part of the making and finishing of a Lapwing Collar.
 If you are buying this as a gift please get in touch with us beforehand as classes are linked directly to your order details.

 £62.00 – £69.80